Donotalo/playground-8bjr8a2j/lessons/lesson10.md

 # What's Happening?

-If autoboot is set, it will execute the commands set in `bootcmd`.
+Autoboot is set, it executed the commands set in `bootcmd`.
 Commands can be separated by semicolon.
 We've set 2 commands: `ext4load` and `booti`.
 ```
 ext4load virtio 0:1 84000000 Image
 ```